syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/convert-project.md

    > The Syncfusion Blazor Web Application Project Conversion utility is available from `v17.4.0.39`.

-The following steps helps you to use the Syncfusion Project conversion in the existing Blazor Web Application:
+The following steps help you to use the Syncfusion Project conversion in the existing Blazor Web Application:

 1. Open an existing Blazor Web Application or create a new Microsoft Blazor Web Application in Visual Studio Code.